stephenLee/stephenlee.github.com/index.markdown

 Welcome
 =======

-I'm Stephen Lee, a first year graduate student at [Dalian University of Technology](http://www.dlut.edu.cn) (China).
+I'm Stephen Lee, a second year graduate student at [Dalian University of Technology](http://www.dlut.edu.cn) (China).
 I will use this site to host my blog, notes, quotes, and my research.
 You can find out more about me by poking around the links above and below.